 The current Arboricultural contractors have taken a fresh look at the problem and have recommended that a more substantial support "cradle" is required, if the older tree is to be preserved for the future.

-The new design will require more funding and the "Save the Yew" campaign will need to raise another £6,000 to cover the extra costs involved.
+The new design will require more funding and the "Save the Yew" campaign will need to raise another £6,000 in Donations to cover the extra costs involved.

-This will require some "delving into pockets, wallets, piggy banks and bank accounts but, as Bryan Orchard put it . . . .
+This will require some "delving into pockets, wallets, piggy banks and bank accounts but, to quote Bryan Orchard . . . .

 " . . .Today, visitors to the churchyard and walkers following the Jane Austen trail from nearby Chawton, marvel at the hollow centre and wonder just how the tree continues to grow . .